HandBrake/HandBrake-docs/source/docs/en/latest/cli/command-line-reference.markdown

        --start-at-preview <number>
                                Start encoding at a given preview.
        --start-at <string:number>
-                               Start encoding at a given duration (in seconds), frame, or pts (on a 90kHz clock) (e.g. duration:10, frame:300, pts:900000)
+                               Start encoding at a given offset in seconds, frames, or pts (on a 90kHz clock) (e.g. duration:10, frame:300, pts:900000).
        --stop-at  <string:number>
-                               Stop encoding at a given duration (in seconds), frame, or pts (on a 90kHz clock) (e.g. duration:10, frame:300, pts:900000)
+                               Stop encoding after a given duration in seconds, frames, or pts (on a 90kHz clock) has passed (e.g. duration:10, frame:300, pts:900000).
+                               Duration is relative to --start-at, if specified.

     Destination Options ----------------------------------------------------------